 Sector-specific and national policies have recognised the potential impact of new technologies on economic development and growth, leading the government to commit to several targets, initiatives, and plans.
 These commitments are reflected in the National Development Plan (“NDP”) (published in 2012) and operationalised through the National Broadband Policy, SA Connect (published in 2013).
 These policies aim to ensure that affordable, high-speed internet services are accessible to all, laying the groundwork for economic growth, job creation, and improved social services.
 A list of key policies is included in a list attached to this submission, for ease of reference.

-Among the primary objectives is the goal of achieving nationwide broadband connectivity at minimum speeds., particularly in underserved areas, as part of a broader push for universal access by 2030.
+Among the primary objectives is the goal of achieving nationwide broadband connectivity at minimum speeds, particularly in underserved areas, as part of a broader push for universal access by 2030.
 SA Connect provides a comprehensive framework for this rollout, setting specific targets for public institutions, schools, clinics, and the general public to ensure widespread, affordable connectivity.
 This policy includes the targets outlined in the table below.